pfsense/docs/source/cache-proxy/squid-package-tuning.rst

 #.
 Edit **/boot/loader.conf.local**
 #.
 Change ``kern.ipc.nmbclusters="0"`` to ``kern.ipc.nmbclusters="32768"``
 #.
-Reboot the pfSense router
+Reboot the pfSense® router

 See :doc:`/hardware/tuning-and-troubleshooting-network-cards` for more information on that setting.